bb-acarrera/PLUTO/docs/pythonRules.md

 #### 5.3.2 error()

 The `error()` method is used to report critical issues with the data.
-A rule can report as many errors as necessary when any are reported the validator will cease processing the input file after this rule completes.
+A rule can report as many errors as necessary.
+When any are reported the validator will cease processing the input file after this rule completes.
 Like the `warning()` method the `error()` method is invoked as:

 ```python
 self.error(msg)